aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Procedure:** To prepare this
 EGV, stands in land category 10 with a height of less than 5 m are selected from the [State Forest Service's State Forest Registry](#Ch04.01) and rasterised.
-After rasterisation, this layer is covered by a clear cut mask.
+After rasterisation, this layer is covered by a clearcut mask.
 The resulting layer is then aggregated to EGV resolution using the workflow `egvtools::input2egv()`, which calculates the arithmetic mean to determine the cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output is